abdu997/prismPHP/README.md

 You can have multiple MySQL connection credentials loaded on prismPHP.
 In order for prismPHP to be able to identify which MySQL credential should be used, it checks if the credential conditions are met.
 The `connection` key can store a dynamic expression, the result of the expression determines whether the credentials corresponding to it will be used.
 Although, it is recommended that the expression would result in a boolean, as long as the result is a defined object or a non-zero integer, the condition can be met and accepted.
-It is the developers responsibility to ensure the conditions are unique, if they are not unique, it may result with the use of the wrong credentials.
+It is the developer's responsibility to ensure the conditions are unique; if they are not unique, it may result with the use of the wrong credentials.
 ```php
 $GLOBALS['DB'] =  [
   [